The Go-Go's (film)

 The Go-Go's is a 2020 American-Irish-Canadian documentary film directed and produced by Alison Ellwood.
 The film follows the rise of the girl band the Go-Go's.

 The film premiered at the 2020 Sundance Film Festival on January 24, 2020, followed by its release in the United States on June 30, 2020, by Showtime.
-It runs for 97 minutes.
+It has a 98 minute runtime.

 On March 16, 2024 it premiered on The CW making it the first non pay television network to air the film.

 Synopsis

 The Go-Go's become the first successful, all-girl band to write their own songs and play their own instruments while making it to No. 1 on the charts.
 The Go-Go's follows the rise of a band starting from the LA punk scene.